fobiat/-DEPRECIATED-k8s-gitops/README.md

 * Flux2 - Open and extensible continuous delivery solution for Kubernetes.
 Powered by GitOps Toolkit.
 * Github - Code hosting platform for version control and collaboration.
 * Calico - an open source networking and network security solution for containers
-* MetalLB - load-balancer implementation for bare metal Kubernetes clusters,
+* MetalLB - load-balancer implementation for bare metal Kubernetes clusters